 Saint Louis University Madrid

-Due to limited capacity of the program, a new application process has been implemented for the fall 2018 semester and beyond.
+Due to limited capacity of the program, you will need to apply earlier to this competitive program.
 If you are interested in applying for the program we encourage you to meet with a study abroad advisor beforehand.
-You are not guaranteed a spot on the program unless you are selected and havecompleted all portions of the application process outlined below.
+You are not guaranteed a spot on the program unless you are selected and have completed all portions of the application process outlined below.

 - Academic Calendar Dates

 - Activities and Trips